agisga/www.alexejgossmann.com/_posts/2024-01-25-LLMs-for-spaced-repetition.md

 :sparkles: :sparkles: :sparkles:

-*Note on the open-source models used*: I ran the experiments described below at the end of November 2023 using a single GPU and models a available at that time.
+*Note on the open-source models used*: I ran the experiments described below at the end of November 2023 using a single GPU and models available at that time.
 Given the pace at which LLMs develop, you should probably take the results with a grain of salt.
 Moreover, the locally run open-source models that I used may not have been the very best even at that time (even considering my hardware constraints).
-I would appreciate any hints about superior open models for the task that can run offline on my local machine (for instance on a single Nvidia RTX 4090 or a comparable GPU).

 :sparkles: :sparkles: :sparkles: